 Brought to the Mac by Aspyr, BioShock Infinite is a single-player game, driven by an amazing story.
 The story takes place in an unforgettable universe (the flying city of Columbia) that could only be matched by BioShock’s city of Rapture.
 I won’t spoil the story for you, but I can tell you the ending alone is one of the best I’ve seen.

 While the story alone could put BioShock Infinite in any Top 10 list out there, the game’s gameplay and graphics are almost as good as the story.
 The shooting mechanics are solid and the graphics are nothing short of impressive.
 At some points I had to stop and just absorb the breathtaking vistas Columbia had to offer.
-Don’t take my word for it, see it in action.
 You can also read my full review for more details.

 If you fear your Mac won’t be able to handle it, the original BioShock is a great alternative that can run great on a MacBook.